Enhancing the quality of life for those with vision loss

-If you have been told by your eye doctor that your declining vision cannot be improved with stronger glasses, medicine or surgery, then you may benefit from the expertise of our professional team at The Sight Center.
-We have the distinction of being the only dedicated vision rehabilitation facility in Erie County.
+If you have been told by your eye doctor that your vision is declining and can no longer be improved with stronger glasses, medicine or surgery, you may benefit from the expertise of our professional team at the Sight Center.
+The Sight Center is the region’s leading provider of vision rehabilitation services.

 If you have difficulty with the following…